 UPDATE - 17th October 2021

-Firstly, I'm pleased to announce that detailed and illustrated installation instructions for Nebula are available for download on purchase.
+Firstly, I'm pleased to announce that detailed and illustrated installation instructions for Nebula are now available for download after purchase.

 Thanks Chad.
 'Makes me feel very humble.